 Even better is revamping some menu items with a different name and an improved taste that has a higher price.
 Of course, we don’t suggest doing everything at once, but having ? the menu evolve over a year isn’t that big of a deal.

 An easy way to do it is introducing the dish as a special and then instituting it into the menu.
 Get creative.

 What The Future Holds

-The USDA predicts that the food price increase will slow down, so you may not have to go to your bag of tricks and ideas every few months and you can focus on other things.
+The USDA predicts that rising food prices will slow down, so you may not have to go to your bag of tricks and ideas every few months and you can focus on other things.
 But don’t take it lying down.
-It is a reason to improve your business and maintain (or improve) customer satisfaction.
+It is a reason to improve your business and maintain customer satisfaction.